 - Part 1.
-Hospitals must submit a report summarizing the number of palliative care consults per month for the measurement year July 1, 2022 June 30, 2023.
-Hospitals can send report including all consults in PCQC, not just PHC members. - Part 2.
-Rate of consults who have completed an Advance Care Directive or have a signed POLST: - Numerator: Anyone with an Advance Directive or POLST status in PCQC at either the time of consult or the time of discharge. - Denominator: Patients with a palliative care consult recorded in PCQC, discharged alive from July 1, 2022 June 30, 2023.
+Hospitals must submit a report summarizing the number of palliative care consults per month for the measurement year July 1, 2023 June 30, 2024.
+Hospitals using PCQC can send a report including all consults in PCQC, not just PHC members.
+For hospitals not participating in PCQC, these entities must submit data from an alternative reporting method to be determined by the hospital. - Part 2.
+Rate of consults who have completed an Advance Care Directive or have a signed POLST: - Numerator: Anyone with an Advance Directive or POLST status in PCQC or inpatient EMR and on the palliative care service at either the time of consult or the time of discharge. - Denominator: Patients with a palliative care consult recorded in PCQC or in the inpatient EMR and on the palliative care service, discharged alive from July 1, 2023 June 30, 2024.